-Our communication protocol, MAGIC, utilizes a Scheduler consisting of a graph attention encoder and a differentiable hard attention mechanism to decide when to communicate and whom to communicate with.
+Our Scheduler consists of a graph attention encoder and a differentiable hard attention mechanism to decide when to communicate and whom to communicate with.
 This information is encoded within a directed graph, allowing us to represent the interaction among agents precisely.
 The Message Processor consisting of a Graph Attention Network (GAT), utilizes received messages and the directed graph to intelligently and efficiently process messages.
 The encoded messages are then used in each agent's policy, leading to high-performance cooperation and efficient communication, as shown in Section 6.
 We provide the following contributions: